 TACY FLINT is a premier appellate litigator who has won victories for her clients in high-stakes cases at all levels of the judiciary, through an uncommonly insightful legal perspective combined with zealous advocacy and business acumen.

-Tacy’s work is sought after for her unique skill in crafting a factual and legal narrative in support of her client’s position.
-As one of her clients wrote for the Chicago Daily Law Bulletin, “she’s the heavyweight legal thinker and strategist you call when you want the knockout punch, be it an early dispositive motion or a Supreme Court brief.
+Tacy advocates for her clients from complaint through appeal, leading teams writing critical motions and briefs, presenting compelling oral argument, and developing litigation strategy that best advances her client’s position at every stage of litigation.
+In the words of one of Tacy’s clients, “She’s the heavyweight legal thinker and strategist you call when you want the knockout punch, be it an early dispositive motion or a Supreme Court brief.
 Tacy has a unique ability to tell her client’s story.
 A brief or motion written by Tacy does not simply set out key cases and facts.
 It builds the narrative.”

 Tacy is Chambers USA-ranked for Litigation: General Commercial – Illinois (2023).
 Her strong advocacy has also earned her recognition as a “Litigation Star” by Benchmark Litigation (most recently in 2024), as a “Notable Woman in Law” by Crain’s Chicago Business (2024), as a Salute!
 Women in Law honoree by Chicago Daily Law Bulletin (2023), and as one of the “60 Most Influential Women Lawyers” in Chicago by Crain’s Chicago Business (2017).